-A topic that we are frequently asked about (in both a contentious and non-contentious context) is the effect that marriage has on a will and it is worrying how many people are unaware that marriage does in fact revoke a will, unless of course the will has been properly drafted in contemplation of marriage.
+A topic that we are frequently asked about (in both a contentious and non-contentious context) is the effect that marriage has on a will and it is worrying how many people are unaware that marriage does in fact revoke a will unless of course the will have been properly drafted in contemplation of marriage.

 Many people have their will written and expect that the wishes that they have outlined will stand come what may.
 But the truth is that every time your circumstances change, you should review your will to check it is still going to fulfil your wishes and meet the needs of your loved ones.

 Marriage has a major impact on your will.
 When you marry, your Will is automatically revoked, meaning it is immediately cancelled.

 Therefore, if you don’t make a new will after marriage, your assets will be divided according to the rules of intestacy, which usually results in all, or the majority, of the estate going to your spouse.
 This may of course not be what you had planned or hoped for.